JFunck1990/Budget-Trackers-Online-Offline/README.md

 Run this command in your Command line
 ```
-nodemon server.js
+node server.js
 ```
-* Type in localhost:3000/ in the browser and you will be brought to the home page.
+* Type in localhost:8080 in the browser and you will be brought to the home page.

 <a name="tc"></a>